-'''

-Windows: download and run graphviz-3.0.0 installer Macintosh with MacPorts: sudo port install graphviz

-Linux: sudo apt install graphviz
+Google Colab It's already available!
+Windows: download and run graphviz-3.0.0 installer Macintosh with MacPorts: sudo port install graphviz Linux: pip3 install graphviz pip install pydotplus

-'''

-The pydotplus home page is https://pypi.org/project/pydotplus/ Depending on your operating system, you may be able to install it with the command
+The pydotplus home page is https://pypi.org/project/pydotplus/.
+The library is already available on Google Colab.
+If you are working on you own local copy of Python, you may be able to install pydotplus with the command: